HighTech-Innovators/devops-plusplus/docs/principles/P9-tie-performance-thresholds-to-perception-not-tradition/core.md

 #

-# Tie Performance Thresholds to Perception, Not Tradition means performance targets must be justified by user experience and business outcomes, not inherited numbers.
-The session’s broader lesson is that strict thresholds everywhere encourage multiplicative overhead and permanent overprovisioning.
-Perception-driven thresholds focus investment where delay is noticed, allow deliberate tradeoffs where it is not, and make performance budgets evidence-based, tiered, and continuously validated using percentiles such as \*\*p95\*\* (95% of requests at or below the threshold) and \*\*p99\*\* (99% at or below the threshold).
-The result is better user experience and lower long-term cost and energy waste.
+# A Benchmark Based Method to Derive Metric Thresholds means performance targets must be computed from measured baselines and tied to user experience and business outcomes, not inherited numbers or generic audit goals.
+The session broader lesson is that strict targets everywhere encourage multiplicative overhead and permanent overprovisioning, while coarse seconds level benchmarks can normalize visible slowness.
+Benchmark derived thresholds focus investment where delay is noticed, allow deliberate tradeoffs where it is not, and make performance budgets evidence based, tiered, and continuously validated using percentiles such as \*\*p95\*\* and \*\*p99\*\*.
+The result is better user experience and lower long term cost and energy waste, with thresholds expressed at the right layer and at the right resolution.

+#